gbif/data-products/custom-downloads/taxon-list-exports.md

 If the taxonkey list is less than around 5K [see dicussion here](https://github.com/ropensci/rgbif/issues/362) then it is probably easier to do a download using a http GET request.
 It might also be possible to break up big downloads into ~5K-taxonkey chunks, but if even that is too many downloads, a taxonkey list custom download might be worth while or still requested.

-# R script to download a small amount of names
+# R script to download a semi-large amount of names

+This R script takes advantage of the "in" predicate for downloading a semi-large amount names.

 ```
+library(taxize)
+library(purrr)
+library(tibble)
+library(dplyr)
+library(magrittr)
+library(roperators)

 # pipeline for processing sci names -> downloads
 Dir = "" # the location of your cleanNames.csv and where you want to save the output files